Logo of Big Brother Mouse, publishing books in Laos

 Kham finished secondary school without any interest in reading.
 Then Khamla brought her some fun books from Thailand (Big Brother Mouse hadn't published any books yet) and now she loves to read.
 More about Kham

-A photograph of Yuphin
+A photograph of Nawla

 Gikong